 Note

-The following text is a continuation of a past article about hiking tours in Northern Italy in fall 2020.
+This blog post is a continuation of a past article about hiking tours in Northern Italy.

 Cima Roccapiana, July 25